 The financial transactions of the District are reported in individual funds in the fund financial statements.
 Each fund is accounted for in a separate set of self-balancing accounts that comprises its assets, liabilities, fund balances, revenues and expenditures and changes in fund balances.
 The District's fund balances are reported as nonspendable, restricted, committed, assigned or unassigned.
 Nonspendable fund balances are either not in spendable form or are contractually required to remain intact.
 Restricted fund balances include amounts that can only be used for the specific purposes stipulated by constitutional provisions, external resource providers or enabling legislation.
-Committed fund balances include amounts that can only be used for the specific purposes determined by formal action of the District's Board of Directors.
-Assigned fund balances are intended for a specific purpose but do not meet the criteria to be classified as restricted or committed.
+Committed fund balances include amounts that can only be used for the specific purposes but do not meet the criteria to be classified as restricted or committed.
 Unassigned fund balance is the residual classification for the District's General Fund and includes all spendable amounts not contained in the other classifications.
 The transactions of the District are accounted for in the following funds: